IN2004B: Generation of Value with Data Analytics

 Finally, you will write the justification for the established causal relationships.

-The person responsible for BSC deployment must ensure the consistency and alignment of the functional BSCs.
+The person responsible for BSC deployment must ensure alignment and coherence across functional BSCs, avoiding conflicting signals.

 When selecting and/or designing indicators, it is necessary to formally document the definition of each indicator.